PuSh International Performing Arts Festival: 2009 PuSh Festival

 The 2009 PuSh Festival took place from January 20 to February 8, and offered works from across Canada, England, Japan and New Zealand.
 A total of 136 performances took place at 16 venues across the city and the attendance was more than 24,000.

+There were 40 productions in the 2009 PuSh International Performing Arts Festival:

+2010 PuSh Festival

+There were 14 productions in the 2010 PuSh International Performing Arts Festival:

+2011 PuSh Festival

+There were 30 productions in the 2009 PuSh International Performing Arts Festival:

 2012 PuSh Festival

 The 2012 PuSh Festival took place from January 16 to February 4, and offered works from Canada, the United States, the United Kingdom, Spain, Japan, Lebanon, New Zealand, Argentina, the Netherlands, and Mexico.
 There were over 160 performances and events across 14 venues, of which 31 were sold out.
 Attendance was over 23,000.

 2013 PuSh Festival

 The 2013 PuSh Festival took place from January 15 to February 3, and offered works from Argentina, Belgium, Canada, Denmark, England, France, Germany Japan, Scotland, Taiwan, and the United States.
 There were over 190 performances and events across 16 venues, of which 44 were sold out.
 Attendance was over 34,000.